2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Minnesota

 Read full report on Health & Medical Administrative Services at The College of Saint Scholastica

-With a ranking of #9, Saint Mary’s University of Minnesota did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
+Saint Mary’s University of Minnesota did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #9 on the list.
 Located in the town of Winona, SMU MN is a private not-for-profit school with a small student population.

 About 87% of the students majoring in health and medical administrative services at the school are women while 13% are male.